tech-sam/TicTacToe/README.md

   * Install dependencies with `mix deps.get`
   * Start Phoenix endpoint with `mix phx.server`
   * The game processor should be accessible now in `localhost:4000`.
-  * Currently test cases are broken due to ecto dependecies 😑 , `mix test` and  `mix acceptance` commands will not work
+  * Currently test cases are broken due to ecto dependecies 😑. `mix test` and  `mix acceptance` commands will not work

-#### To start application using Docker:
+#### To start the application using Docker:

-* Make sure Docker Deamon is up and running by verify with one of the commands `docker run hello-world` or `docker info`
+* Make sure Docker Deamon is up and running by verify either of the two commands: `docker run hello-world` or `docker info`
 * Navigate to the app root directory
 * build the image by running `docker build -t tictac .`  don't forget to add a dot
 * `docker run -p 4000:4000 tictac`